 Birding gets you out of the house and into nature – it bestows all of the “gotta’ catch ‘em all” delight children experience playing Pokemon onto adults or people who don’t own a Nintendo DS.
 Unlike other animal orders, birds can be found anywhere and they don’t much care about your presence; they’re happy to go about their day knowing you are very low on their threat index.

 There are also almost 1000 bird species in North America, a great deal more than there are mammals; so the variety is much more satisfying.
 Every environment, whether it’s desert canyons, riverways or meadows contains different species, so there’s always a reason to get out into a new area.
 Parrot Essentials is the best store where you can easily buy essential stuff for your bird.

 A good pair of binoculars is obviously an absolute must, as well as the basic barrier of entry for the brand new birder.
-I recommend BNISE and their bright orange 8×32 pair.
+I recommend BNISE 10×50 binoculars.
 They are light enough to wear around your neck and shoulder without feeling the strain and to hold to your eyes for a while without tiring.
-They are made of durable material and can withstand a fall, and most importantly they produce startlingly clear vision of faraway tree branches.
+They are made of durable material and can withstand a fall, and most importantly they produce a startlingly clear vision of faraway tree branches.

 One of the most satisfying things about having seen a bird you can identify is adding it to your lists!
 The two most traditional lists are what you saw that year, and your “life list,” which is especially exhilarating to fill up because it’s sort of like your Pokedex (Ask your child if that doesn’t make any sense).
 The Audubon Society App is fantastic as you can customize your own lists, it has a downloadable field guide (though a book is really recommended) it has a big database of birdsong, if you need to fill in that extra piece of the ID puzzle, its Bird ID feature is great for beginners.